Mexican Gray Wolf

 Population threats

 Humans are the biggest threat to this species.
-Mexican gray wolves were common about 100 years ago, but then many wolves were killed due to competition for the same resources with humans.
-In the late 1800's, once railroads were built, large numbers of settlers moved to the southwest.
+Mexican gray wolves were common about 100 years ago, but then many wolves were killed due to competition for the same resources as humans.
+In the late 1800s, once railroads were built, large numbers of settlers moved to the southwest.
 There was no protection at that time for wildlife.
 Many of the prey animals for this species were killed, and wolves were trapped, poisoned, or shot to protect people's livestock.
 Many wolves were also killed because fables (such as "Little Red Riding Hood") portray wolves as ferocious killers, or cunning tricksters, which does not reflect the true behavior of wolves.

 Population number

 According to the U.S. Fish and Wildlife Service, the total population size of the Mexican wolf in 2015 was 97 individuals in the wild.
-This includes 50 wolves in Arizona, 47 wolves in New Mexico and 7 breeding pairs in total.
+This includes 50 wolves in Arizona, 47 wolves in New Mexico, and 7 breeding pairs in total.
 About 300 wolves in 48 different facilities live in the U.S. and Mexico.
 Mexican gray wolves are listed as Endangered by the Endangered Species Act (ESA) (NMFS NOAA Fisheries).

 Fun Facts for Kids